barchewbacca/openapi-merge/README.md

 | `token` | `GITHUB_TOKEN` (`repo` and `workflow` should be scoped) [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token). |  |
 | `path` | Path to the `openapi-merge.json` file that contain list of the openapi links of different repositories. | root `.` |

-**Note**: The token must have access to all the listed repositories in the input array of the `openapi-merge.json` if they are private with a minimum read permission.
+**Note**: The token must have access to the all listed repositories in the input array of the `openapi-merge.json` if they are private with a minimum read permission.

-**Note**: The sso need to be enabled if the an org or account require that.
+**Note**: The sso is need to be enabled if an organization or as account require that.